PranayJuneja/Trello-MCP-Poke-Integration/DevDiary.md

 1.  **Silence `pnpm`:** We updated the `args` in our `.cursor/mcp.json` to include the `--silent` flag.
 This tells `pnpm` to just run the script and not print any of its own chatter.
 2.  **Redirect Debug Output:** We couldn't easily disable the dotenv-related debug messages, but we could control *where* they go.
 In `src/config/env.ts`, we temporarily redirected `console.log` to `console.error` right before `dotenv.config()` was called, and then restored it immediately after.
 Since the MCP protocol only cares about `stdout`, anything printed to `stderr` is ignored by the client and is useful for debugging.

 **Key Takeaway:** **STDOUT IS SACRED.** In `stdio` mode, only MCP protocol messages can ever be printed to `stdout`.
 All logs, banners, warnings, and debug messages *must* be sent to `stderr`.
-This isn't just Claude being strict—it's by design in JSON-RPC-over-stdio implementations, which follow structured framing requirements.
+This isn't just Poke AI being strict—it's by design in JSON-RPC-over-stdio implementations, which follow structured framing requirements.
 Our logger was already correctly configured to use `stderr`, but we had to wrangle these third-party libraries to respect that rule.

 ### Problem #3: The Validation Nightmare - "keyValidator._parse is not a function"

 **The Symptom:** Now that our server was running and communicating properly, we hit a new class of errors.
-When Claude tried to call tools like `trello:list_boards` or `trello:get_board`, it would fail with the cryptic error: `keyValidator._parse is not a function`.
+When Poke AI tried to call tools like `trello:list_boards` or `trello:get_board`, it would fail with the cryptic error: `keyValidator._parse is not a function`.

 **The Investigation:** This error was particularly frustrating because it seemed to come from deep within the MCP SDK's validation system.
 We knew our tools were registered, we knew the server was running, but something in the parameter validation was fundamentally broken.